 NODE.JS DEVELOPMENT FOR ENTERPRISE WEB APPLICATIONS

-Node.js has easily gained its market share as it meets the real needs for enterprise web development.
+Node.js has easily gained its market share as it meets the real needs of enterprise web development.
 This approach is acknowledged due to the next aspects:

 In order to build service-oriented architecture and improve modularity, developers structure the apps with the help of microservices.
 Single-threaded approaches in Node.js allows the server to respond without the blocking mechanism or the return data of the previous API.
-In fact, servers are capable to handle all the coming requests.
+In fact, servers are capable of handling all the coming requests.

 Curious to know more advantages of Node.js?

 In the article, we’ve described how the backend development is organized with the help of Node.js.
 There you’ll find the pros and cons of this technology and some tips on hiring Node.js devs.

 NODE.JS VS JAVA FOR THE ENTERPRISE WEB APPLICATIONS DEVELOPMENT

 From one’s perspective, it might seem complicated to make Node.js vs Java choice.
 However, there is some practical advice on addressing this question.
 It is recommended to break down requirements and expectations according to the business and technical needs of the enterprise web application.
 Choosing up-to-date technology is as important as the ability to use resources efficiently.

 When it comes to the technical side, it requires a comprehensive review of the technologies capabilities.
 We’ve already mentioned enough aspects for a valid comparison to be made.
 Yet let’s emphasize key factors to enlighten us about the Java vs Node.js backend comparison.

 - Both technologies are an efficient solution that was successfully implemented in a number of projects.